RuoAndo/LSTM-time-series/README.md

 elapsed_time:0.318495988846[sec]
 </pre>

-Matplptlib is required to show this plot.
+Matplotlib is required to show this plot.

 <img src="sinwave-rnn.png">